mdogucu/intro-r-tidy/README.md

 ## History

+This workshop is to be taught at 2020 Quality and Productivity Research Conference at Florida State University on 2020-06-08.
+This workshop will be TA'ed by [Mary Ryan](https://www.ics.uci.edu/~marymr/).

 This workshop is to be taught at [UCI Center for Statistical Consulting](https://statconsulting.uci.edu/) on 2020-03-05.
 This workshop will be TA'ed by [Mary Ryan](https://www.ics.uci.edu/~marymr/).